-We have spoken many times about how bullying prevention programs and intervention strategies have not had remarkable success in changing bullying rates globally over the past half century.
-Indeed, it seems the only time there has been a noticeable change in rates of bullying over the years has coincided with trends to tighten definitions and measurement.
-This does not mean that bullying is reducing – it means we are getting better at tightening what we are defining, making it very specific, and then measuring that.
+We have spoken about how bullying prevention programs have not had remarkable success in changing bullying rates globally over the past half century.
+Indeed, it seems the only time noticeable change in rates of bullying has occurred over the years has coincided with trends to tighten definitions and measurement.
+This does not mean that bullying is reducing.
+It means we are getting better at tightening definitions, and then measuring that.
 That is, we are measuring changes in definitions, not improvements in outcomes.

 The reason we care about bullying is because of its harmful impacts.
 Tightening definitions and measurement does not reduce its impacts or improve outcomes for our kids or communities.
-In fact, we argue that it creates larger issues and dangers for our kids, as we have discussed in depth in our book, UnBullying: Uniting for Revolutionary Change.
+In fact, we argue that it creates larger issues and dangers for our kids.
+We have discussed this in depth in our book, UnBullying: Uniting for Revolutionary Change.

-While concurrently working towards cultural and systemic change, we must change the way we view and address bullying on an individual and social level.
-To that end, we need to shift our focus to wellbeing outcomes and reduction of harms, rather than only focusing on the definition, measurement and reduction of behaviour.
+While concurrently working towards cultural and systemic change, we must change how bullying is addressed on an individual and social level.
+To that end, we need to shift our focus from definition, measurement and reduction of behaviour, to wellbeing outcomes and reduction of harms.

 A note of caution

-However, we must be mindful of not relying solely on social skills training and resilience building strategies as a bullying solution, while ignoring the need for cultural and systemic change.
-Whether these skills are taught as a preventative tool or a reactive strategy, they still imply developing preparedness for a world where bullying is assumed.
+We must be mindful of not relying solely on social skills training and resilience building strategies as a bullying solution.
+This ignores the need for cultural and systemic change.
+As a preventative tool or a reactive strategy, teaching these skills implies developing preparedness for a world where bullying is assumed.
 That is, they suggest that our focus should be on skilling kids up to become “unbullyable” in a world where bullying is the norm.

-Teaching kids to avoid bullying through better social skills, to get better handling and resolving conflict before it escalates to bullying, and to bounce back from challenges are all good things.
+Teaching kids to avoid bullying through better social skills, to get better at handling and resolving conflict before it escalates, and to bounce back from challenges are all good things.
 But none of these strategies are a solution to creating cultural change or eradicating bullying.
-They simply move the bullying behaviour or interaction away from one child to another who has not had the opportunity to develop their social and bullying defence skills to that level.
+They simply move the bullying behaviour or interaction away from one child to another.
+Likely to a child who has not had the opportunity to develop their social and bullying defence skills to that level.

 When we talk about bullying prevention, we are not talking about preventing it from happening to this child, that child, or my child.
 We are talking about preventing it from happening.
 At all.
 To anyone.